mumoshu/okra/README.md

 ## How does it work?

-The okra `Cell` controller will manage the traffic shift across clusters.
+Okra's `cell-contorller` will manage the traffic shift across clusters.

-In the beginning, a user gives each `Cell` a set of settings to discover EKS clusters, and a set of application details, where each application detail contains the information for the relevant ALB, ArgoCD resources, and metrics.
+In the beginning, a user gives each `Cell` a set of settings to discover AWS target groups and configure loadbalancers, and metrics.

-The controller periodically discovers EKS clusters.
-It then compares the target groups associated to the ALB with the clusters that the controller knows.
-If there's any difference, it starts updating the ALB.
+The controller periodically discovers AWS target groups.
+Once there are enough number of new target groups, it then compares the target groups associated to the loadbalancer.
+If there's any difference, it starts updating the ALB while checking various metrics for safe rollout.

-When `okra` updates a system to add a new set of clusters to the ALB, it modifies the ALB forward config so that the ALB gradually shifts traffic to the target groups for the cluster set.
+Okra uses Kubernetes CRDs and custom resources as a state store and uses the standard Kubernetes API to interact with resources.

+Okra calls various AWS APIs to create and update AWS target groups and update AWS ALB and NLB forward config for traffic management.

 ### Comparison with Flagger and Argo Rollouts

 Unlike `Argo Rollouts` and `Flagger`, in `Okra` there is no notions of "active" and "preview" services for a blue-green deployment, or "canary" and "stable" services for a canary deployment.

-Each set of clusters should be assigned dedicated target groups and applications.
-In other words, there's one or more target groups per each cluster for an application. `kubespray` basically does a canary deployment, where the old set of target groups is consdidered "stable" and the new set of target groups is considered "canary".
+It assumes there's one or more target groups per cell. `cell` basically does a canary deployment, where the old set of target groups is consdidered "stable" and the new set of target groups is considered "canary".

+In `Flagger` or `Argo Rollouts`, you need to update its K8s resource to trigger a new rollout.
+In Okra you don't need to do so.
+You preconfigure its resource and Okra auto-starts a rollout once it discovers enough number of new target groups.

 ## Concepts

 `okra` updates your `Cell`.

-A okra `Cell` is composed of `clusters` and `applications`.
+A okra `Cell` is composed of target groups and an AWS loadbalancer, and a set of metrics for canary anlysis.

-A `cluster` is a Kubernetes cluster that runs your container workloads.
+Each target group is tied to a `cluster`, where a `cluster` is a Kubernetes cluster that runs your container workloads.

 An `application` is deployed onto `clusters` by `ArgoCD`.
 The traffic to the `application` is routed via an [AWS ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in front of `clusters`.

 ```
-kind: System
+kind: Cell
 spec:
-  clusters:
-  - name: ...
-  applications:
-  - name: ...
-    clusterSelector: ...
-    argocd: ...
+  ingress:
+    type: AWSApplicationLoadBalancer
+    awsApplicationLoadBalancer:
-    alb: ...
+      listenerARN: ...
+      targetGroupSelector:
+        matchLabels:
+          role: web
+  replicas: 2
+  versionedBy:
+    label: "okra.mumoshu.github.io/version"
 ```

 `okra` acts as an application traffic migrator.

-It detects new `clusters` in an updated `System` spec, then detects affected `applications`, live migrate traffic by hot-swaping old clusters serving the affected `applications` with the new clusters, while keepining the `applications` up and running.
+It detects new `target groups`, and live migrate traffic by hot-swaping old target groups serving the affected `applications` with the new target groups, while keepining the `applications` up and running.

-## Related Projects

-- [ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous deployment system that embraces GitOps to sync desired state stored in Git with the Kubernetes cluster's state. `okra` integrates with `ArgoCD` and especially its `ApplicationSet` controller for applicaation deployments.
-  - `okra` relies on ArgoCD `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
-- [Flagger](https://flagger.app/) and [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) enables canary deployments of apps running across pods. `okra` enables canary deployments of clusters running on IaaS.
-- [argocd-clusterset](https://github.com/mumoshu/argocd-clusterset) auto-discovers EKS clusters and turns those into ArgoCD cluster secrets. `okra` does the same with its `ArgoCDCluster` CRD and `argocdcluster-controller`.
-- [terraform-provider-eksctl's courier_alb resource](https://github.com/mumoshu/terraform-provider-eksctl/tree/master/pkg/courier) enables canary deployments on target groups behind AWS ALB with metrics analysis for Datadog and CloudWatc metrics. `okra` does the same with it's `ALB` CRD and `alb-controller`.

 ## Usage